mcaimi/whisper-transcript/README.md

 ### Key Components

 **Audio Processing Pipeline**: Audio files are decoded using `torchcodec` and resampled to 16 kHz mono for Whisper inference.
+Audio longer than 30 seconds is automatically split into 30-second chunks with 2-second overlap to improve transcription quality, then results are merged with globally-consistent timestamps.
+Stereo files are automatically converted to mono.
 The pipeline supports waveform and spectrogram visualization via `matplotlib`, with audio preview in the browser.

 **Model Management**: Whisper checkpoints are downloaded from HuggingFace Hub using `huggingface-hub`.
 Models are cached locally and loaded with `transformers` pipeline (`automatic-speech-recognition`).
 The app supports multiple model variants: Tiny, Small, Medium, and Large.